SuperGoodSoft/solidus_taxjar/README.md

   If true, no tax or tax rate calculations will be requested via the TaxJar API.

   Default value: `false`

+### Taxable Orders

+Note that the configuration setting `taxable_order_check` can be customized if there is specific criteria that make some orders taxable and other orders not taxable.
+By default this extension considers all orders taxable.

 ### Exception Handling